The Charles County Sheriff's Office

-The Charles County Detention Center is a secure facility for incarcerated adults that opened in 1995 and stretches 135,000 feet with 203 cells.
-An annex that houses work release and weekend inmates sits adjacent to the main facility.
-The Corrections Division is responsible for maintaining custody and security of inmates and also offers a variety of programs to reduce recidivism and help inmates re-enter society as more productive citizens.
+The Charles County Sheriff’s Office; Corrections Division is comprised of two facilities, the Charles County Detention Center Main Facility, and the Charles County Detention Center Annex.
+Both are secured facilities for incarcerated adults with a combined holding capacity of 580 inmates.
+The Corrections Division is responsible for maintaining custody and security of pretrial and sentenced inmates.
+We offer offenders a variety of programs to reduce recidivism and help inmates re-enter society as more productive citizens.

 To contact the Detention Center call 301-932-3100.
 To learn more about the Corrections Division, view our Annual Reports.

 Visiting Policy & Hours

 Visiting is held at the Detention Center Annex.
 The Charles County Detention Center offers on-site and remote visits between citizens and inmates.
 All visits are conducted by video, not in person.
 Video visitation services are provided by iWebVisit.com.